 Movement and exchange brings greater accessibility to ever-new commodities and further geographies.
 However, simultaneously, circulation also promotes growing inequalities for large groups who are kept in precarious states of transit.
 After Belonging is a thorough analysis of the evolution of global landscapes and societies and considers questions and issues surrounding our ever-changing sense of belonging.

 The book examines both our attachment to places and collectivities as well as our relation to the objects we produce, own, share and exchange.
 It analyzes the architectures entangled in these deﬁnitions through a selection of projects, texts and case studies.
 The publication is the result of the work and research leading up to Oslo Architecture Triennale 2016 and is the official publication of the triennial.

-After Belonging has been shortlisted for the FAD award! " For its internationality and treatment of a classic topic updated to the 21st century, the curatorial proposal of the Oslo Architecture Triennale presents itself as a succesfully-solved risky and innovative action, opening new research paths," says the jury of FAD.
+After Belonging is the winner of the FAD Award of Theory and Criticism 2017! " For its internationality and treatment of a classic topic updated to the 21st century, the curatorial proposal of the Oslo Architecture Triennale presents itself as a succesfully-solved risky and innovative action, opening new research paths," says the jury of FAD.

 "After Belonging is a potent guidebook of the complexities of identity and community today" – Read Ann Lui's full review for The Avery Review

 "A singular proposition as relevant for its timing as its subject matter" – Download Jack Self's full review for The Journal of Architecture

 Edited by Lluís Alexandre Casanovas Blanco, Ignacio G. Galán, Carlos Mínguez Carrasco, Alejandra Navarrete Llopis, and Marina Otero Verzier